SAP-docs/preview.developer.concur.com/src/api-reference/common/connection-requests/connection-requests-resource.markdown

 ### <a name="connection-status"></a>Connection Status

 The status of the connection as indicated by the partner.
 Both the successful (`CRSUC`) and error statuses (`CREU1`, `CREU2`, `CREU3`) generate email notifications to the user when PUT back by the partner.
 This lets the user know they can already book with the partner in case of success, or, in case of error, that they need to check the loyalty account information they supplied.
 In case of error, the Connection Request is requeued (returned in future GETs) after 24 hours.
 This can be done 4 times, after that the Connection Request is set with an error status and is not returned in future GETs.
 Finally, the `CRRET` status does not generate an email notification to the user, it's intended purpose is to requeue a Connection Request (after 1 hour) for another processing attempt by the supplier to retry the connection.
 This can be done at most 48 times, after that the Connection Request is set with an error status and is not returned in future GETs.
-As previously mentioned, if the supplier does not PUT back any status, the Connection Request is automatically requeued after 24 hours (again, at most 48 times).

 Name|Type|Format|Description